| If are looking for tips to improve the visibility of your

 in the search results; but if that happens you can follow

+the instructions.
 Q 6.
 For an image or media-rich website, what are

 best practices?
 Too often, the focus remains on written textual